samluescher/django-media-tree/docs/custom_plugins.rst

         # Assuming render() is a standard method of YourPluginSuperclass
         def render(self, request, options_instance):

-            # Get the generic view class using the Mixin
+            # Get the generic view class using the method inherited from
+            # the Mixin class.
             # Notice that get_detail_view() is inherited from the
             # FileNodeListingMixin.
 We are also passing our options model
             # instance for configuring the view instance.